Pete Rose: WWE

 Between 1998 and 2000, Rose appeared at World Wrestling Federation's (now WWE) annual WrestleMania pay-per-view event, in what became a running gag.
-At WrestleMania XIV he served as "guest ring announcer" during a match between Kane and the Undertaker, before which he took a Tombstone Piledriver from Kane (also nicknamed "The Big Red Machine").
+At WrestleMania XIV he served as "guest ring announcer" prior to a match between Kane and the Undertaker.
+Rose took to the ring and started to taunt the Boston crowd about the Reds beating the Red Sox in the 1975 World Series, before he took a Tombstone Piledriver from Kane (also nicknamed "The Big Red Machine").
+Even though portrayed as a villain, Kane's Tombstone of Rose was cheered by the crowd.
 For the next year's WrestleMania XV, Rose was portrayed as seeking revenge.
 To do so, he dressed as the San Diego Chicken and "attacked" Kane before his scheduled match, only to take another Tombstone.
 He returned for a third time the following year, at WrestleMania 2000, but again was thwarted by Kane, as well as Rikishi, his tag team partner that night.

-In addition to these three appearances, he appeared in a Halloween-themed commercial for WWE's No Mercy event in 2002 and was chokeslammed by Kane.
+In addition to these three appearances, Rose appeared in a Halloween-themed commercial for WWE's No Mercy event in 2002 and was chokeslammed by Kane.
 In 2004, Rose was inducted into the "Celebrity Wing" of the WWE Hall of Fame class of 2004.
 He was the first celebrity to go into the Hall, and was inducted at a ceremony prior to WrestleMania XX by Kane.

-On March 22, 2010, he was the guest host on WWE Raw, which was the last episode of Raw before WrestleMania XXVI.
+On March 22, 2010, Rose was the guest host on WWE Raw, which was the last episode of Raw before WrestleMania XXVI.
 As his first order of business, he set up a match between Shawn Michaels and Kane, which Michaels won.
 Later that night, Kane attacked Rose offscreen.

 Rose was briefly mentioned on WWE television again on August 27, 2012.
 In an anger management segment, Kane stated, "For reasons never quite explained, I have an unhealthy obsession with torturing Pete Rose."
 Rose was later interviewed on WWE.com about his experiences with Kane's anger.

-Return to managing
+Brief managing stint

 On June 16, 2014, Rose returned to managing a professional baseball team for one game, serving as guest manager of the Bridgeport Bluefish, a Connecticut-based team.
 Rose's cameo as a manager did not violate his lifetime ban, as the Bluefish played in the independent Atlantic League of Professional Baseball, which is unaffiliated with Major League Baseball.
-Rose also coached first base and signed autographs for fans, as the Bluefish defeated the Lancaster Barnstormers, 2–0.
+Rose also coached first base and signed autographs for fans as the Bluefish defeated the Lancaster Barnstormers, 2–0.

 Fox Sports

-On April 16, 2015, it was announced that Rose had been hired by Fox Sports to serve as a guest studio color analyst for MLB coverage on Fox and Fox Sports 1, appearing on the MLB on Fox pregame show as well as MLB Whiparound, America's Pregame, and Fox Sports Live.
+On April 16, 2015, it was announced that Rose had been hired by Fox Sports to serve as a guest studio color analyst for MLB coverage on Fox and Fox Sports 1, appearing on the MLB on Fox pregame show as well as MLB Whiparound, America's Pregame and Fox Sports Live.
 He made his Fox Sports 1 debut on May 11, 2015.
-He was let go in August of 2017 when the details of his sexual relationship with a teenager in the 1970s was revealed after he attempted to sue John Dowd.
+He was let go in August 2017 when the details of his sexual relationship with a teenager in the 1970s was revealed after he attempted to sue John Dowd.